neural-chilli/codesworth/README.md

 **The Context Gap**: AI assistants lack the architectural intent and tribal knowledge behind your code decisions.

-## How DocForge Works
+## How Codesworth Works

-DocForge uses AST-aware diffing to detect code changes, then regenerates only the affected docs—without touching your edits.
+Codesworth uses AST-aware diffing to detect code changes, then regenerates only the affected docs—without touching your edits.
 Here's the magic:

 1. **Content Hashing**: Each section includes a content hash linked to the code it documents
 2. **Protected Regions**: Humans can mark sections as `<!-- PROTECTED -->` to prevent regeneration